crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 ### Legendre Polynomials

-To invesitgate this idea further, we need to understand Legendre polynomials.
-Legendre polynomials are a system of complete and orthogonal polynomials with a wide range of mathematical applications discovered in 1782 by Adrien-Marie Legendre as the coefficients of the series expansion of Newtonian potentials for electrostatics and gravitation.
-Thus, they are dependent on order and can be represented as P<sub>n</sub> and generated by Rodrigues' formula
+To investigate this idea further, we need to understand Legendre polynomials.
+Legendre polynomials are a system of complete and orthogonal polynomials with a wide range of mathematical applications.
+Discovered in 1782 by Adrien-Marie Legendre as the coefficients of the series expansion of Newtonian potentials for electrostatics and gravitation, they are dependent on order and can be represented as P<sub>n</sub> and generated by Rodrigues' formula

 ```math
 P_n(x) = \dfrac{1}{2^nn!}\dfrac{d^n}{dx^n}(x^2-1)^n